 4.1 NEWS PRINT DIVISION:

-The Company has spent substantial amount during the year under review for increasing the installed capacity to 130 M.T. per day as well as for providing facilities for better quality of production.
+The Company has spent substantial amount in the recent past for increasing the installed capacity to 130 M.T. per day as well as for providing facilities for better quality of production.
 As informed earlier in the report the Company had to shut down its production facilities since March, 2020.

 4.2 TOOLS DIVISION: